Canonical almost complex structures on ACH Einstein manifolds: ACH almost Hermitian structures

-where $H_\mathbb{C}=T^{1,0}_\gamma M\oplus\conj{T^{1,0}_\gamma M}$ is the eigenbundle decomposition of the complexification $H_\mathbb{C}$ of $H$ with respect to $\gamma$.
-This condition is called the \emph{partial integrability} in the literature (e.g., \cite{Cap-Schichl-00,Cap-Slovak-09,Matsumoto-14,Matsumoto-16,Matsumoto-preprint16}).
-It is obvious that integrable almost CR structures are partially integrable, but it must be noted that the partial integrability itself is a pointwise condition.
-The definiteness of $h_{\theta,\gamma}$ is usually referred to as the \emph{strict pseudoconvexity} of $\gamma$.
-Therefore our ``compatible almost CR structures'' are the same as strictly pseudoconvex partially integrable almost CR structures; our new terminology is meant for brevity and to avoid possible confusion.
+On the other hand, the definiteness of $h_{\theta,\gamma}$ is usually referred to as the \emph{strict pseudoconvexity} of $\gamma$.
+Therefore our ``compatible almost CR structures'' are the same as ``strictly pseudoconvex partially integrable almost CR structures.''
+Our new terminology is meant for brevity and to avoid possible confusion.
 Compatible almost CR structures are generically non-integrable if $n\ge 3$.

 In what follows, when $\gamma$ is a compatible almost CR structure, we always (implicitly) choose $\theta$ so that $h_{\theta,\gamma}$ is positive definite.
-For each fixed $\gamma$, there is a one-to-one correspondence between such contact forms and representative metrics of the natural conformal class $[h_{\theta,\gamma}]$ of metrics of $H$.
+For each fixed $\gamma$, there is a one-to-one correspondence between such contact forms and representative metrics of the conformal class $[h_{\theta,\gamma}]$ of metrics of $H$.

 A contact form $\theta$ determines the \emph{Reeb vector field} $T$, which is transverse to $H$, by the following conditions: $d\theta(T,\mathord{\cdot})=0$ and $\theta(T)=1$.